Ashtonn77/php-social-network/README.md

 ## Social Network Application

 A social network for those still tumbling down the rabbit hole.
 Share your strange with the world. <br/>
-A fully responsive social media application that can be used on any size device.
-From mobile phones to full size desktops
+A fully responsive social media application that can be used on any size device, from mobile phones to full size desktops.

 ### Technologies used:
 1. PHP